-Stocks Plunge As Investors Seek Shelter from Several Storms
+Stocks Slide As Investors Seek Shelter from Several Storms

 Stocks in the United States followed the global sell-off on Monday, extending the stock market decline into a fourth week.

-By midday, the Dow Jones Industrial Average was off its lows of the morning but still down by nearly 800 points.
-The S&P 500 was off by 2.2 percent, with all 11 sectors down.
-The Nasdaq Composite fell 1.4 percent, led down by Marriott falling 7.1 percent.
+The Dow Jones Industrial Average was off its lows of the morning but still closed down by 510 points, a 1.85 percent decline.
+The S&P 500 was off by 1.16 percent, with all 1o of its 11 sectors down.
+The Nasdaq Composite managed to end the day nearly flat, closing down just 0.13 percent.
+The small-cap Russell 2000 plunged 3.43 percent.

 Opinions vary quite a bit about what’s behind the extended sell-off that has controlled much of the action in the stock market in September.
 Some of the factors widely cited include the lack of a fiscal-stimulus agreement, an increasingly acrimonious election season, Donald Trump lagging in opinion polls, heightened tensions with China, the threat of renewed lockdowns as coronavirus cases surge once again across Europe, and a traditional wariness about being long equities going into the autumn months.